Hawks dealing with injuries to Young, Capela in East final

 Clint Capela, the Hawks’ top rebounder and one of the NBA’s best defensive players, took an inadvertent elbow to the face in the closing minutes of a 110-88 victory over the Milwaukee Bucks on Tuesday night.

-In a postseason filled with significant injures, Capela was struck around his nose and right eye by Bucks guard Sam Merrill on a play under the basket.
+In a postseason filled with significant injures, Capela was struck in the right eye by Bucks guard Sam Merrill on a play under the basket.
 The Hawks center left the court with a towel over his face and did not return.

-Atlanta coach Nate McMillan said he expected to receive an update on Capela’s condition later Wednesday while the Hawks are en route to Milwaukee for Game 5.
-The series is tied 2-2.
+After being examined shortly after the game by the team ophthalmologist and checked again after the team arrived in Milwaukee, Capela was listed as questionable for Game 5 with eye inflammation.

-The Hawks evened it up despite missing star guard Trae Young, who injured his right ankle in a freak accident when he stepped on an official’s foot along the sideline in Game 3.
+The Hawks evened the series 2-2 despite missing star guard Trae Young, who injured his right ankle in a freak accident when he stepped on an official’s foot along the sideline in Game 3.

 With veteran Lou Williams filling in for Young and scoring 21 points, the Hawks romped to a dominating win.

-McMillan said Young’s status for Thursday’s contest would likely be made shortly before tipoff, just as it was for Game 4.
+Young was also listed as questionable for Thursday’s contest with a bone bruise.
+Coach Nate McMillan said a decision on whether the point guard can play would likely be made shortly before tipoff, just as it was when he was a late scratch for Game 4.

-The Bucks also are dealing with a potentially serious injury to one of their key players.
-Two-time league MVP Giannis Antetokounmpo went down in the third quarter of Game 4 with a hyperextended left knee while trying to contest a dunk by Capela.
+The Bucks also are dealing with a troubling injury to one of their key players.
+Two-time league MVP Giannis Antetokounmpo was doubtful for Game 5 after going down in the third quarter Tuesday with a hyperextended left knee while trying to contest a dunk by Capela.

 Atlanta has dealt with a rash of injuries all season, most recently losing De’Andre Hunter for the rest of the playoffs after he reinjured his right knee in an opening-round victory over the Knicks.
 Hunter underwent surgery for a torn lateral meniscus and is expected to make a full recovery in time for training camp.